MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Introduction

-The main goal behind MV-MR is twofold: (i) maximizing the invariance of embeddings, i.e., maximizing the proximity of embeddings for the same image observed under different views, and (ii) maximizing the amount of information in each embedding, i.e., maximizing the variability of the embedding.
-Furthermore, to avoid the collapse at training, we regularize the branch with the augmentations by imposing the dependence constraints on a set of representations extracted from various encodings.
+The main goal behind {\name} is twofold: (i) maximizing the invariance of embeddings, i.e.,~maximizing the proximity of embeddings for the same image observed under different views, and~(ii) maximizing the amount of information in each embedding, i.e.,~maximizing the variability of the embedding.
+Furthermore, to~avoid the collapse during training, we regularize the branch with the augmentations by imposing the dependence constraints on a set of representations extracted from various~encodings.

-The novelty behind the proposed approach can be summarized as follows: (i) we introduce a novel SSL approach that avoids collapse thanks to an additional regularization term that maximizes the dependence between trainable embeddings and feature vectors using distance correlation; (ii) up to our best knowledge, the proposed method is among the first that uses the dependence maximization of the latent space based on distance correlation for SSL; (iii) the proposed method is agnostic to the latent space shape, thus can be used with any type of features; (iv) we introduce a novel knowledge distillation technique, that is agnostic to model and shape of latent space; (v) we demonstrate the state-of-the-art classification results on STL10 (89.71\%) and ImageNet-1K (74.5\%) datasets using linear evaluation protocol for noncontrastive SSL methods; (vi) we provide the information-theoretic explanation of the proposed method that contributes to the explainable ML; (vii) we demonstrate how the complex CLIP model with 86.2M of parameters trained on 400M text-image pairs can be distilled to a ResNet50 model with just 23.5M parameters trained on 1.3M images of ImageNet-1K.
+The proposed approach introduces several unique features: (i) we introduce a novel SSL approach that avoids collapse thanks to an additional regularization term that maximizes the dependence between trainable embeddings and various feature vectors using distance correlation; (ii) up to our best knowledge, the~proposed method is among the first that uses the dependence maximization of the latent space based on distance correlation for SSL; (iii) the proposed method is agnostic to the latent space shape and, thus, can be used with any types of features; (iv) we introduce a novel knowledge distillation technique that is agnostic to model and shape of latent space; (v) we demonstrate the state-of-the-art classification results on the STL10~\cite{coates2011analysis} (89.71\%) and CIFAR20~\cite{van2020scan} (73.2\%) datasets using a linear evaluation protocol for non-contrastive SSL methods; (vi) we provide the information-theoretic explanation of the proposed method that contributes to the explainable ML; (vii)~we demonstrate how the complex CLIP model with 86.2 M parameters trained on 400 M text--image pairs can be distilled into a ResNet50 model with just 23.5 M parameters trained on the STL10, CIFAR100~\cite{krizhevsky2009learning}, and ImageNet-1k~\cite{deng2009imagenet} datasets; (viii) we achieve state-of-the-art performance in knowledge distillation in the image-classification task using the ResNet50 model as student and CLIP ViT-B-16 as teacher on CIFAR100, with {\bf {78.6\%} } accuracy.